 This Mediation Procedure is taken directly from the Commercial Arbitration Act.
-It contains the standard provisions found in most, if not all, Mediation Agreements used in this Province.
+It contains the standard provisions found in many Mediation Agreements used in this Province.
 For all mediations, I will prepare a standard form Mediation Agreement for the parties adopting this procedure, with such modifications as may be agreed to by the parties.
 Please contact me for more information.

 Appointment of Mediator